-Lloyd J. Austin is a four-star General in the U.S. Army.
-He was born in Mobile, Alabama on August 8, 1953, but grew up in a farming community in Thomasville, Georgia.
+Lloyd J. Austin is the first African American to serve as U.S. Secretary of Defense.
+He was nominated by President Joseph Biden and confirmed by the United States Senate.
+A former four-star General in the U.S. Army, Austin was born in Mobile, Alabama on August 8, 1953, but grew up in a farming community in Thomasville, Georgia.
 Austin lived with his mother Aletia Taylor Austin, a devout Catholic, and his five siblings.
-As an outstanding high school student and athlete, he was awarded an academic scholarship to attend the University of Notre Dame but was persuaded by his father, Lloyd Austin, Sr., a postal worker, to enroll in the United States Military Academy at West Point in New York.
+As an outstanding high school student and athlete, he was awarded an academic scholarship to attend the University of Notre Dame but was persuaded by his father, Lloyd Austin Sr., a postal worker, to enroll in the United States Military Academy at West Point in New York.
 While there, Austin played rugby and joined the track team.
 In 1975, he graduated and chose a military career.

 In 1975, Austin was first assigned to be a platoon leader in the 3rd Infantry Division in Germany.
 He continued to advance through the ranks and returned to the classroom to earn master’s degrees in counselor education at Auburn University and business management at Webster University.
 In 1993, he became Commander of the 2nd Battalion, 505th Parachute Infantry Regiment at Fort Bragg, and later was Commander of the 3rd Brigade, 82d Airborne Division.
 From 1999 to 2001, he served as Chief, Joint Operations Division, J-3 on the Joint Staff at the Pentagon.